hilbert-spaess/hilbert-spaess.github.io/_posts/2020-05-16-Boolean‐valued semantics.md

 ## The standard Boolean-valued model of ZFC

 We've now seen the full definition of a Boolean-valued model of the first-order language of set theory.
 The question we now turn to is: given a Boolean algebra $B$, can we construct a Boolean-valued model of ZFC taking values in $B$?
-(Precisely, we want a model of the language of set theory in which the axioms of ZFC are valid).
+Of course, we need to assume access to a transitive model $V$ of ZFC.
+It turns out a fairly intuitive construction yields a proper class that is interpretable as a Boolean model.

-The idea is to start with the universe $V$, a transitive model of ZFC
+Our model $V^B$ will consist of 'Boolean-valued sets'.
+A Boolean-valued set $x$ has a domain $\dom{x}$ of possible elements (where $\dom{x}$ is a set in $V$), and consists of a function $\dom{x} \to B$.
+Formally, by analogy with the construction of the Von Neumann hierarchy, we build up $V^B$ by transfinite recursion:

-To constructConsider the universe of sets $V$.
+$$ V_0^B = \emptyset $$

 ## Quotienting by a filter